SpeakUP Academy

 What does the suffix -minded mean in English?

-The suffix -minded having a particular way of thinking, values, or mental outlook In Spanish it usually maps to de mente / mentalidad.
+The suffix -minded describes someone's way of thinking: open-minded (accepting of new ideas) versus narrow-minded (closed off, intolerant).
+In Spanish it usually maps to de mente / mentalidad.

 Can you give an example of a word with -minded?